thegenemyers/FASTK/README.md

 histogram where the last entry is specifically adjusted so that **GeneScope.FK** outputs a correct estimate of genome size and % repetitiveness.  (**GenomeScope2.0** requires an unbounded histogram whereas GeneScope.FK typically only requires the first 1000 or so frequencies.)
+When this option is set the default -h top is 1000, and if a -h interval is explicitly given then it is forced to be a superset of [1,1000] if it is not already so.

 If the -1 option is set then Histex output the histogram in a .khist 1-code file.
 This option supercedes the -A option.